ncats/RaMP-DB/README.md

 # initialize the RaMP database object, downloading and caching the latest SQLite database.
 rampDB <- RaMP()

-# note that you can use the following method to check database version hosted in your local cache and in our remote repository.
+# note that you can use the following method to check database versions hosted in your local cache and in our remote repository.
 RaMP::listRaMPDbVersions()

-# using that list of available version, one can specify the database version to use
+# using that list of available versions, one can specify the database version to use
 # if the selected version is in our remote repository at GitHub, the SQLite DB file will be automatically downloaded into local file cache
 rampDB <- RaMP(version = "2.3.1")